The Best Pizza in Every State

 via tripadvisor.com

 The New York–style pies at Empire Slice House in OKC are as funky and eclectic as the vintage pop-art decor.
-Each is baked in a 20-inch pan, and you can choose from one of 14 daily specialties with out-of-the-ordinary names like Notorious P.I.G. (it has an entire pound of pig on top!) or Evil Empire (serrano, poblano, jalapeño, spicy marinara, and cherry pepper relish).
-It’s spicy, so you might want to leave room for a treat to cool that burning mouth.
-Do you know who invented ice cream?
+Each is baked in a 20-inch pan, and you can choose from one of 14 daily specials with out-of-the-ordinary names like Notorious P.I.G. (it has a pound of pig on top!) or Evil Empire (with serrano, poblano and jalapeño peppers plus spicy marinara and cherry pepper relish).

 Yes, vegan pizza exists.
 And the folks at Sizzle Pie in Portland like their plant-based pizza with a side of metal rock music (it’s kind of their thing).
-While you can get meaty, cheesy slices here, Sizzle is well-loved by vegans for their wide selection of dairy-free pies—like the Vegan Angel of Doom, featuring vegan mozzarella, jalapeños, pineapple, shaved almonds, and cilantro.
+While you can get meaty, cheesy slices here, Sizzle is loved by vegans for its wide selection of dairy-free pies—like the Vegan Angel of Doom, featuring vegan mozzarella, jalapeños, pineapple, shaved almonds and cilantro.
 You know it’s a great pizza place when it has something for everyone.

 D Palmieris Bakery Pizza